Leatherface: Cultural impact

 Since his debut in 1974, Leatherface has gained a reputation as an iconic and influential character in the horror genre, responsible for establishing the use of conventional tools as murder weapons, as well as the image of a large, silent, killer devoid of personality.
 His trademark face mask, and chainsaw have since become instantly recognizable images in popular culture.
-Several film historians and critics would note that Leatherface would become a template and inspiration for later slashers such as Jason, Michael, and many others.
-Author Jim Harper would note that Leatherface continues to be an influence on countless slasher villains following the success of the original film, with the many slashers emerging afterwards attempting to replicate the same shock value associated with the character to limited success.
+Several film historians and critics have written that Leatherface has become a template and inspiration for later slashers such as Jason, Michael, and many others.
+Author Jim Harper noted that Leatherface continues to be an influence on countless slasher villains following the success of the original film, with the many slashers emerging afterwards attempting to replicate the same shock value associated with the character to limited success.
 One of the reasons for the character's lasting popularity was noted by Hansen as due in part that Leatherface was not entirely evil, in contrast to many slasher villains, in addition to the mystery surrounding the character beyond the masks he wore.

 Leatherface has been listed by critics and several media publications as one of the greatest horror film villains of all time.
-As online publication Comic Book Resources would argue, the character is made all the more effective by infusing the character with his real life counterpart, Gein, "in a way that Jason or Freddy could never match".
+As online publication Comic Book Resources has argued, the character is made all the more effective by infusing the character with his real life counterpart, Gein, "in a way that Jason or Freddy could never match".
 Leatherface was placed at No. 1 for media outlet Thrillist's list of "The 33 Scariest Horror Villains of All Time", with the author describing the character as "the purest cinematic distillation of sudden, random, unspeakable terror".
-American magazine Alternative Press would name Leatherface as the most terrifying horror villain of all time, in their "27 Iconic Horror Villains".
+American magazine Alternative Press named Leatherface as the most terrifying horror villain of all time, in their "27 Iconic Horror Villains".
 In a reader's poll for Rolling Stone Leatherface was named No. 6 for 10 best horror villains.
 He was ranked at No. 15 on Empire's "The 100 Best Horror Movie Characters".
 George Wales from GamesRadar ranked Leatherface No. 63 for "100 Greatest Movie Villains of All Time", writing "Whilst the most horrific member of the Chainsaw family is surely the desiccated Grandfather, Leatherface is the icon, and with good reason.
 From his jarring, animal squeals of rage to the shambling gait, he's a monster in man's (and occasionally women's) clothing."
 Insider placed him at No. 14 in their "50 Greatest Movie Villains of All Time".
-Film critic Tim Dirks of the film-review website Filmsite.org would add Leatherface into his list featuring "The Greatest Movie Entrances of All-Time" based on the scene where the character appears and murders Kirk with a hammer.
+Film critic Tim Dirks of the film-review website Filmsite.org added Leatherface into his list featuring "The Greatest Movie Entrances of All-Time" based on the scene where the character appears and murders Kirk with a hammer.